JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 1. In the `shared/build.gradle.kts` file, ensure that `compileSdk` and `minSdk` are the same as those in the `app/build.gradle.kts` config of your Android application.

    If they're different, update them in the `shared/build.gradle.kts` file.
-Otherwise, you'll encounter a compile error about a version mismatch.
+Otherwise, the compiler will report the version mismatch as an error.

 2. Add a dependency on the shared module to the `app/build.gradle.kts` file:

     ```kotlin
     dependencies {
-        implementation (project(":shared"))
+        implementation(project(":shared"))
     }
     ```